 The state’s largest freshwater lakes and reservoirs are Tahoe in the Sierra Nevada on the California-Nevada border, Clear on the Northern Coast and Lake Shasta in the Shasta Cascade.
 By volume, Tahoe is the world’s largest.
 Its maximum depth is a massive 1644ft (501m) and at 22 miles long, you can’t see one side from the other due to the curvature of the earth.
 The state’s saline lakes include Mono east of Yosemite and the largest Californian lake of all, the Salton Sea in the Colorado Desert, a place for birdwatching rather than swimming.
 There are smaller lakes dotted all over the state.

-- This beachside county is sandwiched between San Diego, Los Angeles, and the Inland Empire.
-Formerly an important spot for fruit-growing, most of its orange groves have now been replaced with must-see amusement parks, shopping centres and resorts.
+Orange County - This beachside county is sandwiched between San Diego, Los Angeles, and the Inland Empire.
+Formerly an important spot for fruit-growing, most of its orange groves have now been replaced with must-see amusement parks, shopping centers and resorts.
 This is the smallest and most affluent county in Southern California.